Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/depth-declaration-property-unit-disallowed-list.md

   - shadows
 ---

-Use a [Polaris depth token](https://polaris.shopify.com/tokens/depth) instead of a custom box-shadow.
+Use a [Polaris depth token](https://polaris.shopify.com/tokens/depth) instead of a custom box-shadow so that visual depth is consistent throughout the admin.
+This helps merchants have a coherent user experience.
+Using the depth tokens will also ensure that your feature can benefit from future design language updates automatically.

 ```diff
 // Do